 If the vehicle's tires spin at high speed, they can explode, and you or others could be injured.
 The vehicle can overheat, causing an engine compartment fire or other damage.
-Spin the wheels as little as possible and avoid going above 55 km/h (35 mph) as shown on the speedometer.
+Spin the wheels as little as possible and avoid going above 55 km/h (35 mph).

-For information about using tire chains on the vehicle, see Tire Chains on page 6-71.
+For information about using tire chains on the vehicle, see Tire Chains on page 10-58.

-Rocking Your Vehicle to Get It Out
+Rocking the Vehicle to Get It Out

 Turn the steering wheel left and right to clear the area around the front wheels.
 Turn off any traction or stability system.
 Shift back and forth between R (Reverse) and a forward gear, spinning the wheels as little as possible.
 To prevent transmission wear, wait until the wheels stop spinning before shifting gears.
 Release the accelerator pedal while shifting, and press lightly on the accelerator pedal when the transmission is in gear.
 Slowly spinning the wheels in the forward and reverse directions causes a rocking motion that could free the vehicle.
 If that does not get the vehicle out after a few tries, it might need to be towed out.
-If the vehicle does need to be towed out, see Towing Your Vehicle on page 5-26.
+If the vehicle does need to be towed out, see Towing the Vehicle on page 10-79.